 The Lido at The Curtain, Shoreditch

-It may be small but boy does it have character.
-The Moroccan-style heated pool offers a dip with a sweeping view, thanks to its Shoreditch location.
-The modern Mediterranean menu offers light and indulgent options for both lunch and dinner, after your small but essential paddle.
-It seems these days all the best places to be found are high up in the sky.
-Elton, you listening?
+It may be small but it certainly has character.
+Found atop The Curtain hotel in Shoreditch, this Moroccan-style heated pool offers a dip with a sweeping view of London's skyline.
+Open to hotel guests and Curtain members only, the pool is housed in the plant-filled conservatory with a retractable roof, which caters to London's unpredictable weather.
+A modern Mediterranean menu offers light and indulgent options for both lunch and dinner, after your small but essential paddle.